Code-Institute-Submissions/story-chain/README.md

 - Add a search functionality
   - To allow a search functionality I am thinking about having people include 'tag' words so other users could search by matching those keywords.
 - A way to add the username 'guest' to stories from people who have deleted their account without them deleting their stories.
-The way it is right now, a new user is technically able to register that username again and own those stories.
+  - The way it is right now, a new user is technically able to register that username again and own those stories.

 ### Known issues ###

 - When a user changes his username, all the content he has added, is no longer accessible by the new username.
 - When a user deletes his account without removing their content first, a new user that picks the username of the account that has been deleted, gets access to that content.
-I want to find a way to change the username of the deleted account to "guest" to prevent this.
 - When a user has successfully submitted a form, he is redirected.
 But when the user clicks the 'back' button on the browser, the form is back with the information that has already been submitted.
 He can then submit again (and a malicious script can overload the site and cause many issues.